DerBejijing/mcserver-reversing-toolkit/README.md

 I use this when reversing minecraft server code

+**This project is currently being refactored.
+Eventhough it works fine, the code mostly consists of duplicates and is on the whole quite obscure.**

 # About
 Whenever I use decompilers to reverse the minecraft server code to understand its functionality, I want to be able to easily modify the code to add debug stuff, like sysouts.
 Therefore I wrote (still writing) this simple bash-script-collection to automate patching and running the server.